Here are all the winners from the Grammys 2022 – rolling list

 Tauren Wells – ‘Citizen Of Heaven (Live)’

-Elevation Worship & Maverick City Music – ‘Old Church Basement’
+Elevation Worship & Maverick City Music – ‘Old Church Basement’ – winner

 Best Roots Gospel Album